Using C++

 class App : public IListener { public: App(); ~App(); void i_OnClose(Event *e); private: MainWindow *main_window; }; class MainWindow : public IListener { public: MainWindow(App *app); } MainWindow::MainWindow(App *app) { ... window_OnClose(this->window, listen(app, App, i_OnClose)); ... } void App::i_OnClose(Event *e) { osapp_finish(); } |

-We can establish as an event receiver, any object that implements the IListener
+We can establish as event receiver, any object that implements the IListener

 interface.